-Pork fillets are easily obtainable and relatively inexpensive, but the best thing about them is they usually come with trimmings attached to them which must be removed before cooking; and with these trimmings you can make a quick and delicious homemade sauce with no pre-made stocks or artificial seasoning.
-Just simple fresh ingredients.
+Pork fillets are easily obtainable and relatively inexpensive, but the best thing about them is they usually come with trimmings attached to them which should be removed before cooking – with these trimmings you can make a quick and delicious homemade sauce with very little fuss.
 This recipe is one of the easiest and most delicious things to do with a pork fillet, and personal favourite of mine.
-Grain mustard is a classic pairing for pork, and combined with creamy mashed potatoes and cabbage, it’s an absolute winner!
+Grain mustard is a classic pairing for pork, and combined with creamy mashed potatoes and cabbage, it’s a winner.

 - 2 cloves garlic